Did you know?

 You'll be employable

-100 per cent of FdA Early Years students felt they’d been well or very well prepared for employment by the University while 97.9 per cent of BA(Hons) Early Childhood Studies (ECS) students were in employment or studying six months after graduating.*
+95 per cent of FdA Early Years students went on to work and/or study, while 95 per cent of BA(Hons) Early Childhood Studies (ECS) students were in employment or studying six months after graduating.*

 You'll get the opportunity to go abroad

 As a student on a BA(Hons) course you'll have the opportunity to take part in the Erasmus exchange programme and spend a semester abroad in the Europe.
 You might even take a placement abroad at one of our partner schools or universities.

 Placement plays a vital part of many of our programmes.
 On ECS, for example, it enables you to reflect and evaluate how child development theory is applied in practice, to develop a professional identity, to develop leadership and management skills, and reflect on play, learning and practice.
 Education Studies students will go on placement during their second year.
 ECS students may find themselves with one of our partners for placement, which include nursery schools, day-care providers, children’s centres and other organisations that promote and provide support for babies, young children and their families.
 There is equally-wide range for Education Studies students – from working in galleries, a range of schools, museums, social services, prisons, pupil referral units or local businesses.

 You'll be able to keep your options open